veloren/book/src/contributors/modders/writing-a-plugin.md

 cargo build --target wasm32-unknown-unknown
 ```

-If you get a `error[E0463]: can't find crate for `core`, you can install the relevant version of `core` using the
+If you get a `error[E0463]: can't find crate for 'core'`, you can install the relevant version of `core` using the
 following `rustup` command:

 ```
 rustup target add wasm32-unknown-unknown
 ```

-You will also require the nightly version of the Rust compiler.
-If you are not already using nightly, you can set a
+Veloren's codebase currently requires the nightly version of the Rust compiler (we hope for this not to be the case in
-directory-specific override for this with the following command (ensure you are in the `my-plugin` directory before
+the future), and so you also need it.
+If you are not already using nightly, you can set a directory-specific override
-running this):
+for this with the following command (ensure you are in the `my-plugin` directory before running this):

 ```
 rustup override set nightly